waylonggggg/tp/docs/DeveloperGuide.md

 ### Clearing all students

-1. List all students
+1. Clear all students
-    1. Prerequisite: List all students using the `list` command.
+    1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.
-    2. Test case: `list`
+    2. Test case: `clear`
-       Expected: The list should contain all students.
-The status message should reflect the successful listing of all students.
+       Expected: Both the student list and the CCA list should be empty.
+The status message should reflect the successful clearing of all students.

 ### Finding a student